-Branding is about perception — how a brand is perceived is dependent on how it’s presented.
+Branding is about perception — how a brand is perceived depends on how it’s presented.

-To become an iconic brand, you need to present your products as well as Virgin and other brands that have turned into icons.
+To become an iconic brand, you need to present your products and Virgin and other brands that have turned into icons.

-While there’s more to a brand than the design of their products and packaging, the design does have a significant impact on how you view the brand.
+While there’s more to a brand than the design of its products and packaging, the design significantly impacts how you view the brand.

 Virgin, for example, is known for being a burst of colour.
-It’s impossible to miss the bright red of Virgin’s air hostesses at any airport around the world.
+It’s impossible to miss Virgin’s air hostesses’ bright red at any airport worldwide.